OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Lifecycle-calculations:-theory-of-operation.md

 ## Mod calculations
 The cim's age decile is calculated by dividing the cim's age by 35 (for Sunset Harbor calculations) or 25 (for Legacy calculations).

 A modifier based on m_health and m_wellbeing is generated: 90,000 plus (150 * health ) plus (50 * wellbeing).
-This gives a number between 90,000 and 110,000.
+This gives a number between 90,000 and 110,000 (which will translate to between 90% and 110% in the calculations below; integer calculations are used throughout).

 The cim's survival probability per decile, via the DataStore from the configuration file, is derived from the probability in the configuration file thus:
 * **Sunset Harbor calculations:** 100,000 - (100,000 * (probability^(1/35)))